dgavriloff/edstem-email-autofill/README.md

 # Chrome Extension: Edstem Email Filler

 ## Description
 This Chrome extension automatically fills in an email input field on edstem's login routes using a saved email address from Chrome's storage.
-It simulates user typing to enhance user experience and bypasses the need for manual entry.
+It simulates user typing to look cool and make it work with the pages code.

 ## Features
 - Automatically retrieves a saved email from Chrome storage.
 - Fills the email input field with the retrieved email.
-- Simulates user typing to bypass submission restrictions.
+- Simulates user typing to avoid the form clearing on submission rerender..
 - Can be modified for use on other websites.

 ## Prerequisites